 Costs are pretty cheap although not unbelievably so.
 The big money saver for those working in South Korea is that accommodations are already paid for and taxes are very low at 3–5% of your salary.
 I was paid 2.2 million Won a month (approximately $1,825) and my net pay after tax, pension and health insurance was 2 million Won ($1,700) a month.
 Working outside of Seoul will allow you to save between a third or a half of your monthly salary and in the Public Schools your costs are further reduced by eating lunch at school every day.
 In contrast to places like Japan the school will pay for your return airfare to Korea—half when you arrive and half when you leave—long with a one month bonus payment at the end of your contract.

 Getting a Job

 The peak times for Public School hiring are in February and during the summer vacation in July.
-A popular place to look for recruiters hiring for these positions is www.eslcafe.com.
+A popular place to look for recruiters hiring for these positions is Eslcafe.com.
 At these times there will be dozens of ads asking you to send a photo and resume for jobs with Gyonggi-do schools.
-The Public Schools have a pay scale which starts at 1.8 million Won a month for new teachers and rises to 2.2 million for those with two years experience.
-Lots of importance is placed on appearance in Korea, so ensure that in the initial photo you send with your application you are dressed smartly and look presentable.
+The Public Schools have a pay scale which starts at 1.5 million Won ($1,250) a month for new teachers and rises to 3 million Won ($2,500) a month for those with experience.
+Lots of importance is placed on appearance in South Korea, so ensure that in the initial photo you send with your application you are dressed smartly and look presentable.